canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 "How about you?"

 "I mean, I guess that's the thing.
 There's so many different ideas.
 So many different ways of looking at every damn thing.
-I got into philosophy because I wanted to know properly, and like, it definitely blew wide open all the shit the cult was saying, but also, like, absolutely nothing is settled.
+I got into philosophy because I wanted to know, properly, what the real answers are and how we know.
+And it definitely blew wide open all the shit the cult was saying, but also, like, absolutely nothing is settled!
 About the only thing anyone can agree on is that logical positivism doesn't work."

 "Is it all just talking in circles?"

 "Not exactly.
 It's like.
 You know, you have some question, like, idk, how do minds relate to brains or something.
 And then you have two different answers to that question, say, monism and dualism.
 Seems pretty simple, there's one thing or there are two things.
 But for each of those there's like, eight different flavours, and some of them overlap with the other side, and they all turn on these incredibly subtle points which are hard to even understand, and even when you've sort of got an idea of what everyone is saying, they all sound kinda plausible in their context..."

 "God, right.
 Sounds kinda futile.
 'Angels on the head of a pin', right?
-How many qualia can dance in the Chinese Room."
+'How many qualia can dance in the Chinese Room'?"

-"I mean, a lot of people seem to think that.
+Violet l"I mean, a lot of people seem to think that.
 But then..."
 Violet gripped my arms, full of intensity.
 "You get into the sort of theories of stuff like, how science advances, or like, the foundations of the whole field.
 Kuhn's paradigms or Wittgenstein saying it's all just playing games with language.
 But it's not like *all* of it is equally bullshit.
 And the thing is you can't actually escape doing philosophy, like you do anything else and at some point you'll hit some deep conceptual difficulty that leads you back into philosophy-land."

 "I mean, maybe you should make the story about this?
 Like, if we have a faction system, the factions represent different worldviews, sorta like <cite>Alpha Centauri</cite>."